 iThoughtsX Redux!

-The entire contents of this page are edited in 'the original' iThoughtsX on my Mac.
-This demo software reads (and soon writes) to the original format which is sitting in a shared folder.
+The entire contents of this page is being edited in 'the original' iThoughtsX on my Mac.
+This demo software reads the original format which is sitting in a shared folder.
 No importing or exporting needed.

 Most of the code is written by AI (ok wishful thinking, the reality is, AI writes the code (badly), and then I fix it and remove the spaghetti).
 It is still faster to work this way, but has its own unique frustrations!